 Innovate and adapt

-Improve analytical abilities to support new modes of stakeholder engagement and personalized service delivery that offer citizens seamless user experiences.
+Improve analytical abilities to support new modes of stakeholder engagement and personalised service delivery that offer citizens seamless user experiences.

 Lead as a model digital city